Introducing the Widex Allure Hearing Aid: A New Chapter in Natural Hearing by Widex

 Bluetooth connectivity, LE Audio, and Auracast in the New Allure Hearing Aids

-One of the most anticipated developments in streaming audio is Bluetooth LE Audio with Auracast™, an emerging global broadcast standard that allows hearing aids to receive audio directly from public or private transmitters, such as TVs in sports bars, announcements in airports (although our wonderful MSP airport has hearing loops), or presentations in lecture halls, classrooms.
-Although Auracast is not yet active in the Allure at launch, we are told that the hardware is positioned to support auracast once firmware and software updates are finalized and industry standards stabilize.
-This means that Allure users can expect future enhancements that will transform their hearing aids into versatile wireless receivers, enabling them to “tune in” to shared audio streams in public spaces with ease.
-Hopefully without purchasing a new product.
+Although Auracast is not yet active in the Allure at launch, we are told that the hardware is positioned to support Auracast once firmware and software updates are finalized and industry standards stabilize.
+This means that Allure users can expect future enhancements that will transform their hearing aids into versatile wireless receivers.
+Enabling them to “tune in” to shared audio streams in public spaces with ease.
+Hopefully, without purchasing a new product.

 Available Accessories for the Widex Allure

-Accessory
+Accessory |

-Description
+Description |

 3-in-1 charging, drying, and UV sanitizing system.
-4-hour full charge or 30-minute rapid charge available.
+4-hour full charge or 30-minute rapid charge available. |

-Sleek and simple charger offering full-day use after 4 hours, or 4 hours of use from a 30-minute top-up.
+Sleek and simple charger offering full-day use after 4 hours, or 4 hours of use from a 30-minute top-up. |

-High-definition audio streaming from TV directly to hearing aids.
+High-definition audio streaming from TV directly to hearing aids. |

-Compact remote control for volume and program adjustments with a 12-month battery life.
+Compact remote control for volume and program adjustments with a 12-month battery life. |

-As professionals deeply familiar with the Widex product line, and myself as long-time Widex users, we approached the launch of the Allure with excitement and high expectations.
+As professionals deeply familiar with the Widex product line, and I as a long-time Widex users, we approached the launch of the Allure with excitement and high expectations.
 I personally wore the Allure hearing aids for a full week and provided demo units to several new patients.
 Below are our preliminary impressions.
 I promise to have more updates as we get to know this hearing aid better.

 Personal Experience

-Initially, I held very high expectations, perhaps too high, given Widex’s strong history with products like the Moment series.
-I remember how significant the step was from Widex Dream to Widex Unique.
-I didn’t think the Dream could get any better and then the Unique came.
-There have been nice changes along.
-My initial response was that Allue didn’t change much and led me to disappointment.
+My initial response was that Allue didn’t change much, and led me to disappointment.
 However, once adjusted and retrying it after a training, I was impressed by how naturally I could hear without being overly aware of the device itself.
-What we know of Widex in everyday environments, the clarity was exceptional.
-Though performance in busy, loud social settings (like a party) didn’t drastically outperform prior models, that’s not a scenario I frequently find myself in anyway, especially post-COVID.
-Again I will continue to put this aid to test.
+The clarity in everyday quiet environments was exceptional.
+Though performance in busy, loud social settings (like a party) didn’t drastically outperform prior models.
+Although that’s not a scenario I frequently find myself in anyway, especially post-COVID.
+Again, I will continue to put this aid to the test.

 Communication in quieter, real-world contexts felt intuitive and seamless.
 Notably, in our clinic, hearing Malia clearly throughout the day became significantly easier.
 With my severe hearing loss in one ear, this was nothing short of game-changing.
-Even she can tell you of the funny things I thought she said, and how many times I had to say “who” as I didn’t hear the names of customers/patients very well.
-Yes we talk across a room.
-With the Allure, it quickly became evident that I heard those soft words and patients names.
+Even she can tell you the funny things I thought she said, and how many times I had to say “who” as I didn’t hear the names of customers/patients very well.
+Yes, we talk across a room.
+With the Allure, it quickly became evident that I heard those soft words and patients’ names.
 Because she didn’t want to make me feel bad, she shared that her husband said she mumbles a lot so we chalked it up to her mumbling.
 But that wasn’t really true.
-She was just trying to make me feel better as I am 30 years older than she.
+She was just trying to make me feel better, as I am 30 years older than she.

 Patient Feedback